South African Mielie Meal Breakfast

 The pap will leave a crust on the bottom of the cooking pot – just pour in some boiling water in the pot– enough to cover the bottom, put on the lid and leave to stand.
 It will soften and you’ll be able to easily scrape it off.

 When made with – non-GMO – organic corn meal, this is a real tasty stick-to-your-ribs breakfast.
+My sincere hope is that I have inspired you and imparted to you the age old tradition of how to make slap pap.
 Enjoy!